seanmtracey/w3id-middleware/README.md

 ## Features

 - Horizontally Scalable
-    - Sessions are created and validated using a shared key stored in the environment variables of the application.
+    - Sessions are created and validated using a shared secret key stored in the environment variables of the application.
 Each server with this key should be able to validate the authenticity of the session

 - Easy to use
     - Two lines of code, secure your application.